YouCap/YouCap-Website/README.md

-# YouCap-Website
+# YouCap Website

-The website for YouCap.
+This repository houses the source code for the YouCap website.